Archaeological Institute of America

 Archaeology: Combining History and Science ( PDF, 620 KB, 8 pgs.) is a workshop for teachers.

-Teachers and students can follow progress at three archaeological sites: an early Maya settlement at Cahal Pech, Belize, an ancient Minoan site at Zominthos, Crete, and a Civil War prison on Johnson's Island, Ohio by visiting Interactive Digs.
-Links to an archive of older digs run along the page bottom.
+Teachers and students can follow progress at three archaeological sites: an early Maya settlement on Achill Island in Ireland, an ancient Minoan site at Zominthos, Crete, and a Civil War prison on Johnson's Island, Ohio by visiting Interactive Digs.
+Links to an archive of sixteen digs run along the page bottom.